 - The example will be further enhanced including music or narration.

 - Built-in tools within the georeferencer utility, as a ‘spotlight,’ will be used to drill down through time to highlight a specific area, focusing on its features as buildings, people, or events.

 - The interns have suggested that, as drone animations are possible, others including their teacher and fellow students be brought in to expand our study group.

-This fall, for the first time, the Intern Program is planned to continue these exercises throughout the school year.
+The Intern Program is planned to continue these exercises throughout the school year.